LucaRota4/The_Minority_Reports/docs/test-summary.md

       ✔ should revert if not owner
       ✔ should revert if display name too long namehash
-      ✔ should compute correct namehash for .agora domain (79ms) joinSpace
+      ✔ should compute correct namehash for .report domain (79ms) joinSpace
       ✔ should allow joining public space
       ✔ should allow joining whitelist space if whitelisted